tmccalla777/miniproject-1/Section - 2 Gitflow and Workflow.md

 # Merge
 ## Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 # Checkout
+## The action of updating all or part of the working tree with a tree object or blob from the object database, and updating the index and HEAD if the whole working tree has been pointed at a new branch.
+# Push